WHO Says Risk Of COVID-19 Is Now 'Very High At A Global Level'

 New cases have also been confirmed in countries in the Middle East and Northern Africa, several of them linked to people who had traveled to Iran.
 Tedros says 97 COVID-19 cases have been exported from Iran to 11 other countries.

-South Korea has also seen a dramatic rise, with 2,337 cases now confirmed — a rise of more than 570 cases in just 24 hours.
+South Korea has also seen a dramatic rise, with 2,337 cases now confirmed — an increase of more than 570 cases in just 24 hours.
 On Monday, South Korea's Centers for Disease Control and Prevention had reported 977 cases.
-The country says 13 people have died from the virus.
+The country says 13 people have died.

+Subscribe to Goats and Soda's newsletter for a weekly update on the outbreak.

-As he raised a new alarm over COVID-19, Tedros also said he's still hopeful that the virus that causes the illness can be contained.
-He noted that epidemiologists and health agencies have been able to trace most cases to known clusters or contacts who were infected.
+Even as he raised a new alarm over COVID-19, Tedros also said he's still hopeful that the novel coronavirus that emerged in Wuhan, China, months ago can be contained.
+Epidemiologists and health agencies, he noted, have been able to trace most cases to known clusters or contacts who were infected.

-"We do not see evidence as yet that the virus is spreading freely in communities," the WHO head said.
+"We do not see evidence as yet that the virus is spreading freely in communities," the WHO director-general said.
 "As long as that's the case, we still have a chance of containing this virus, if robust action is taken to detect cases early, isolate and care for patients and trace contacts."

-Tedros also noted that China has reported just 329 cases – the lowest rate in more than a month for the country whose Hubei province is the epicenter of the outbreak.
+Tedros also said early Friday that China had reported just 329 cases in the past 24 hours — the lowest rate in more than a month for the country whose Hubei province, where Wuhan is located, had been the center of the outbreak.

-The challenge for epidemiologists and health professionals is to "break the chains of transmission" so they can contain the virus, Tedros said.
+The challenge for epidemiologists and health professionals is to "break the chains of transmission" so they can contain it, Tedros said.

 Researchers are also working to create an effective treatment for COVID-19.
-Tedros said more than 20 vaccines are currently being developed worldwide, with some measures already in clinical trials.
+Tedros said more than 20 vaccines are being developed worldwide, with some already in clinical trials.
 The first results could come in the next few weeks, he said.

-Tedros also emphasized that people can protect themselves from the coronavirus and other illnesses by washing their hands regularly with soap and water, or using an alcohol-based hand rub.
+Tedros also emphasized that people can protect themselves from the new coronavirus and other illnesses by washing their hands regularly with soap and water, or using an alcohol-based hand rub.
 And he urged anyone who's either experiencing symptoms of illness or at heightened risk for respiratory problems to limit their contact with others.

 "Our greatest enemy right now is not the virus itself.
-It's fear, rumours and stigma," Tedros said.
+It's fear, rumors and stigma," Tedros said.
 "And our greatest assets are facts, reason and solidarity."

-COVID-19 has caused more than 2,800 deaths and there are more than 83,000 cases of the coronavirus worldwide — the majority of them in China.
-About 37,000 people have recovered from the disease.
+COVID-19 has caused more than 2,800 deaths, and there are more than 83,000 cases of the new coronavirus worldwide — the majority of them in China.
+Some 37,000 people have recovered from the disease.

-Citing the work of its researchers in China, the WHO said earlier this week that the fatality rate for COVID-19 is "between 2% and 4% in Wuhan, and 0.7% outside Wuhan."
+Citing the work of a joint WHO-Chinese research team in China, the WHO said earlier this week that the fatality rate for COVID-19 is "between 2% and 4% in Wuhan, and 0.7% outside Wuhan."